newton-c/newton-c.github.io/CV.md

 - Jazz Studies Concentration
 - Spanish Minor

+### Publications
+*Under Review*
+- *From Negative to Positive Peace: Contributions of UN Peacekeeping* With Chhandosi Roy

 ### Conference Presentations
 - *To Kill or Not to Kill: Strategic Civilian Victimization by Rebel Groups* With Chhandosi Roy.
 Presented for Midwest Political Science Association, Online 2021.
 - *Can UN Peacekeeping Improve Health Outcomes Long After the Shooting Stops?* With Michelle Benson, Colin Tucker, and Chhandosi Roy.
 Presented during the Peace Science Society, Online 2020.
 Part of the workshop: What do we know about the United Nations after 75 years?.